-Add bookmarks · Cloudflare for Teams documentation

 Add bookmarks

-Cloudflare for Teams allows admins to show applications on their user’s App Launcher even if those applications are not secured behind Access.
+Cloudflare Zero Trust allows admins to show applications on their user’s App Launcher even if those applications are not secured behind Access.
 This way, users can access all the applications they need to work, all in one place — regardless of whether those applications are protected by Access.

 Links to applications not protected by Access can be added as bookmarks.
 To add a bookmark: